 - OHRRPGCE has a battle system in which every character has a meter that fills up according to their speed stat and lets them perform an action once it's full.
 More recent versions also allow for a classic Turn-Based Combat.

 - The Active Time Battle™ and its many derivatives from the Final Fantasy series are a variation that doesn't pause when a character's cooldown (represented by the filling of the ATB gauge) is over, and the AI enemies can act while the player selects their next action (though some games like VII may allow disabling this).
-This also means that multiple party members can be waiting for orders simultaneously, and the player is forced to give commands in the order the individual characters reached the end of the cooldown if no "skip" option is provided.
+This also means that multiple party members can be waiting for orders simultaneously, and the player may be forced to give commands in the order the individual characters reached the end of the cooldown if no "skip" option is provided.

 - In Dubloon, each combatant has a meter that allows them to perform an action when filled up.
 The game doesn't pause them when one of player characters gets their meter full, which means that it's possible for slower members to act beforehand, or to wait for some bosses to quit their Counter Attack mode.

 - Chrono Trigger allowed a choice between this and Turn-Based Combat.
 The former is more challenging because the timer isn't shown, and because it keeps ticking during menu selection, so if you take too long to decide which technique to use, the enemy will keep attacking.